Hey Snowbirds! We Really Don't Care! Rude Tourists and Locals.

 Back then, when you crossed the state line into Florida, there was sign on the side of the highway.
 It stated another simple truth that can make you a luttle more welcome when you come down to Florida. it said;

 It stated a simple truth back then, and of course it's just not politically correct to have such a sign on a roadside anymore.

 So, whether you are one of the many nice people from up North, somewhere, or even if you are one of those rare and insensitive ones ........
 Come on Down!

-Come on Down and have a good Time while you are here, but please remember that old saying I mentioned earlier, about being in ROME!
+Come on Down and have a Good Time while you're here, but please remember that old saying I mentioned earlier, about being in ROME!

 Try to live with us, and our idiosyncrasies, and we will try to understand and live with yours.

 Then, we can all have a good time and enjoy each others company in our great climate!